genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 ## How to discover which biosample attributes are available in your file

-Use this to identify which cell-level metadata columns are uniform per biosample (and therefore eligible for export), without uploading anything.
+Use this to identify which cell-level metadata columns are uniform per biosample and can be exported.
+No data will be updated in ODM.

 Submit a dry-run job with `biosample_metadata` configured but without any `columns_to_export` entries: